 How to Tell If a Loved One is Abusing Narcotics

-Narcotics abuse is a serious public health concern, so loved ones need to increase their awareness of addiction as well as the signs and symptoms of narcotics abuse.
-There are a range of signs you can look for to determine if a loved one is misusing opioids or narcotics.
+Loved ones need to increase their awareness of addiction as well as the signs and symptoms of narcotics abuse.
+There are a range of signs that can help determine if a loved one is misusing opioids or narcotics.

 Ask yourself these questions first: